duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_20_duckiebot_initialization-db18.md

     laptop $ ssh ![hostname] rm ~/.ssh/authorized_keys

 After this you will be prompted for your password every time you connect to your Duckiebot.
 If the password which you set in the SD card initialization process was not strong enough, or you kept the default password, we recommend you change it now.

-### Workarounds

-It is recommended that you immediately give ownership of your home folder to your user.
-You can do this by running the following on your Duckiebot:

-    duckiebot $ sudo chown -R ![username]:![username] .

 ## Rebooting the PI {#setup-duckiebot-reboot}